 What To Say If You Want To Accept The Job Offer?

 After listening to their job description and every other detail about the company, if you like the job, then you should accept the job offer.
-But before coming to a conclusion and instantly saying yes to the job offer, you should always ask a few questions to the recruiter.
+But before coming to a conclusion and instantly saying yes to the job offer, you should always ask a few questions of the recruiter.

 Ask Questions